TwentyDice/iat_log_analyzer/README.md

 # User Guide
 ## Naming scheme of Log files
-Each log file must follow the naming scheme, because the program takes Data walkthrough
+Each log file must follow the naming scheme, because the program takes Data from the filename, that is not present elsewhere:

+## Walkthrough

 # Configuration